 Applying to the Certificate Program

-We welcome applications from current matriculated San Francisco State graduate students and non-matriculated post-baccalaureate students interested in the multidisciplinary study of Artificial Intelligence and Ethics.
+We welcome applications from current matriculated San Francisco State graduate students (domestic and international) and non-matriculated post-baccalaureate domestic students interested in the multidisciplinary study of Artificial Intelligence and Ethics.

-Prospective students must formally apply to the graduate certificate in Artificial Intelligence (AI) Ethics through Cal State Apply.
+Domestic non-matriculated students must formally apply to the graduate certificate in Artificial Intelligence (AI) Ethics through Cal State Apply.
+Important: to apply for certificates please go to your “EXTENDED PROFILE” and under "DEGREE GOAL" select “CERTIFICATE” then choose "Graduate Certificate in Ethical Artificial Intelligence" and SAVE.
 Applicants are required to upload unofficial transcripts, a statement of interest, and current CV/Résumé to Cal State Apply.
 In addition, as part of the application you must identify your preferred faculty mentor whose field of research most closely aligns with your background and interests (see the faculty list below).

 Award of Certificate